Geo-Web-Project/core-contracts/README.md

 npx hardhat deploy --network <NETWORK>
 ```

-The `deploy` tasks will deploy all core contracts with default parameters.
+The `deploy` tasks will deploy all core contracts with default parameters and roles.
 Each contract has its own subtask that will be run.